-The long-term expected rate of return on Plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of Plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on Plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of plan investment expenses and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the Plan's target asset allocation as of September 30, 2017 (see the discussion of the Plan's investment policy) are summarized in the following table:
+The target asset allocation and best estimates of arithmetic real rates of return for each major asset class as included in the Plan's target asset allocation as of September 30, 2018 (see the discussion of the Plan's investment policy) are summarized in the following table:

 Long-term

 Target expected real

 Asset Class Allocation rate of return

-Domestic equity 55.00% 7.50%
+Domestic equity 57.00% 7.50%

-Domestic bonds 35.00% 2.50%
+Domestic bonds 31.00% 2.50%

-Real estate 10.00 % 4.50%
+Real estate 10.00% 4.50%

-100.00 %
+Alternative assets 2.00 % 5.61%

+100.00%

-\ Includes 4% cash target allocation.
+\ Domestic Bonds Target Allocation includes 4% cash target allocation

 The discount rate used to measure the total pension liability was 8.0%.
-The projection of cash flows used to determine the discount rate assumed that Plan participant contributions will be made at the current contribution rate and that City contributions will be made at rates equal to the difference between actuarially determined contribution rates and the participant rate.
+The projection of cash flows used to determine the discount rate assumed the City would contribute the actuarial determined contribution.
 Based on those assumptions, the Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current Plan participants.
 Therefore, the long-term expected rate of return on Plan investments was applied to all periods of projected benefit payments to determine the total pension liability.